keithbuhler/keithbuhler.github.io/heraclitus.md

 ## II

-*Hesiod was a teacher of the masses but knew not day and night.*
+*Hesiod was a "teacher" of the masses but knew not day and night.*
-Homer, *Archilochus, Xenphanes all deserved to be exiled and flogged.*
+Homer, *Archilochus, Xenphanes?
+They should be exiled and flogged.*
 Pythagoras?
 He made a wisdom of his own--much learning and bad art.
 Much learning does not teach one to have understanding,